babyfish-ct/graphql-provider/doc/user-implementation.md

         The solution provided by Spring for this scenario is @*org.springframework.beans.factory.annotation.Lookup*.

         To simplify this problem, *org.babyfish.graphql.provider.EntityMapper* provides the *spring()* function, which can help us get external dependencies that cannot be injected directly.

+    - ε

+        *it* is an implicit variable provided by the lambda expression of the *runtime.batchImplementation* function, it represents the collection formed by the ids of all *BookStores* in a DataLoader batch processing.

+        The length of this collection is controlled by the *batchSize* configuration of the *BookStore.avgPrice*, We have already discussed the *bachSize* configuration in [Configure batch size](./batch-size.md), so I won't repeat it here.